Richardaeld/google_translate_game/README.md

 ### Game Board and Game Play
 + A dark picture background was used to help the cards stand out.
 + The default background image of the game's cards resemble that of flash cards that school students would use.
-+ The font family chosen for the cards resembles hand writting and was paired with a bright text color to give the feeling of home made flash cards.
++ The font family chosen for the cards mimics a hand written font and was paired with a bright text color to give the feeling of home made flash cards.
 + Selectable card backgrounds were added to give repeated users something different to look at.

 ### Page Performance